 In June 2017 a Mississippi chapter of the Ku Klux Klan distributed a flyer to some residents of Mobile, Alabama that — in an effort to recruit "white Christians" — praised the policies of Donald Trump.

 The document was not an "ad" placed in a newspaper, and the incident took place in 2017 and not 2018.

-In April 2018, several Facebook accounts began sharing memes alleging that there had been an ad placed in a newspaper by the Ku Klux Klan that praised President Donald Trump:
+In April 2018, several Facebook accounts began sharing memes alleging that an ad placed in a newspaper by the Ku Klux Klan had praised President Donald Trump's policies: